TYPO3-Initiatives/structured-asset-rendering/README.md

 It registers some EventListeners in `Services.yaml`.
 They get called before assets are being rendered.

 It reports in the frontend which listeners were executed.
 Play around with the code and see how it affects assets the listeners and the JS/CSS output.

-### Note
-In non-composer install, flushing caches via "Maintenance" » "Flush TYPO3 and PHP Cache" is required when changing `Services.yaml`.

 [review]: https://review.typo3.org/c/Packages/TYPO3.CMS/+/64021